High Hydration Bread Dough

 A higher water content — higher than what was traditionally used — does make hand kneading more difficult, because wetter dough is sticky dough and it gets stuck to surfaces and is kind of messy.
 You can be tempted to add more flour to be able to hand knead at all, which defeats the purpose.
 Compare the results of these two boules I baked.
 The one on the bottom was hand kneaded for 10 minutes, but in order to do it, I had to add a couple of tablespoons of flour, so it didn’t rise as well as the bread on the top which was kneaded with the dome for one minute.

 So how much moisture is good?
-I typically use a water weight to flour weight ratio of 75% to 80%.
+I typically use a water weight to flour weight ratio of 65% to 75%.
 In traditional bread recipes the ratio would be closer to 55% to 60%.
 I’ve had very good results with higher ratios and many of the recipes you will find in my blog are for 12 oz of water to 16 oz (1 lb.) of all purpose flour – 75% hydration.
 This ratio makes a nice open crumb and a boule that rises and adheres well.
-If I want to see more holes in my bread I often use 12 oz water to 15 oz flour – an 80% hydration rate.
 Higher moisture while baking also turns into steam, which gives additional lift to the bread through oven spring.

 Next I’ll show you the results of my experimentation with different preparation methods of high hydration bread.
 Following them will give you a good foundation in how to make great bread at home for twenty-first century lifestyles.
 The tested recipe and techniques for these doughs will be posted on my blog.

 So one method to optimize gluten development is autolysing, which is an initial step where you mix the water and flour together until consistently moistened and then let the mixture rest for 15 or 20 minutes before kneading.
 This gives the proteins time to fully unlock and knit together with many cross links before stretching and aligning them.